 About Yoga

-Yoga helps us to get to know ourselves based on self-perception: by banishing our ignorance about our body, exploring our thoughts and emotions, cultivating awareness of what we consider to be "me".
+Yoga helps us to get to know ourselves based on self-perception and practice: by banishing our ignorance about our body, exploring our thoughts and emotions, cultivating awareness of what we consider to be "me".
 Why?
-To see what's inside of us once the chattering of the mind stops.
+To see what's inside of us once we are less identified with the chattering of the mind.
 It's as simple as that.

 - Osho